OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/cosmos-db/documentdb-sql-query-reference.md

 |[IS_PRIMITIVE](#bk_is_primitive)|[IS_STRING](#bk_is_string)||

 ####  <a name="bk_is_array"></a> IS_ARRAY
- Devuelve un valor booleano que indica si el tipo de la expresión especificada es una matriz.
+ Devuelve un valor booleano que indica si el tipo de saludo de hello especifica expresión es una matriz.

  **Sintaxis**